apache/buildstream-site/content/pages/feature_page-1.2.md

 The issues which may impact your experience early on are documented in the [Known Issues] page, with workarounds and links to the issue tickets, so you can keep up to date with developments.

-Feel free to take a look at our [bug list] if you do not find a solution for the issue you have, join the #buildstream [IRC channel] to get immediate support or join the BuildStream [Community mailing list] and ask questions there if they need to be more elaborate.
+Feel free to take a look at our [bug list] if you do not find a solution for the issue you have, join the #buildstream [IRC channel] to get immediate support or join the BuildStream community [mailing list] and ask questions there if they need to be more elaborate.

 ## I have installed BuildStream 1.2, now what?